GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 Storage is level-resident and columnar, and the contiguous record is a view.
-Per-lane consumers get the view assembled across levels and columns into a compiler-assigned buffer.
+Per-lane consumers get the view assembled across levels and columns into their activation frames.
 Reads across a level boundary use the same index decomposition the structure nodes already perform, and in batches that decomposition is hoisted per run.

 ## Runtime representation

-- Every node's per-lane output gets a fixed slot in a per-graph frame, assigned at compile time (all layout sizes are static).
-There is one frame instance per worker.
-The base pointer travels in the operational half of the context next to the arena, the offsets sit in node state.
-  "Allocating" a result is pointer arithmetic.
-Slots are overwritten each lane, transients never touch the arena, and publishing into a cache copies out of the frame.
+- Every node's per-lane output is an activation frame on a per-thread record stack, the shape of an ordinary call stack: an evaluation claims its frame at the stack pointer, evaluates its carrier beyond it, and releases on completion, leaving the returned record readable until the next claim.
+A node with several record sources lays their regions side by side, so values held across sibling evaluations survive.
+"Allocating" a result is pointer arithmetic; frames are overwritten each lane, transients never touch the arena, and publishing into a cache copies out of the stack.
-- When an edge has a single consumer and the layout is unchanged, producer and consumer share a slot and the record carry disappears.
-  An elementwise node then costs its arithmetic plus dispatch.
+- No global slot assignment exists: a node's wiring state is its own frame size, so incremental recompiles and instance reuse cannot invalidate storage, and the stack belongs to whichever thread runs the evaluation, created lazily in thread-local storage, so worker counts never enter wiring.
+The total stack bound is derived by the wiring layer from the same layouts it computes (own frame plus carrier need, maxed over value inputs, summed over sources) and reserved once per evaluation.
-- This imposes one rule: a borrow of a slot must not survive a sibling evaluation within the same pull.
-Consuming by copy is always fine.
+- This imposes one rule: a borrow of a released frame must not survive the next claim.
+Consuming by copy is always fine, and the per-source regions above make kernel-held record values safe by construction.
-  The compiler knows the fan-out statically and inserts a copy or a cache where sharing actually occurs.
 - Batch results are per-field columns, each statically Varying (an array) or Uniform (a single value) per the residency analysis.
 A node that does not touch a column forwards the pointer, so bypass costs